Common Dance Injuries and Prevention Tips

 Many dancers don't do enough cardio during their regular training.
 Just 30 minutes three to four times a week is usually enough to improve your endurance.
 As always, do this in moderation and in short intervals to avoid stressing your joints.
 Being screened by a physical therapist with experience treating dancers will help you identify individual areas of weakness to address with specific exercises.

 How much rest should a dancer get?

 While many experts stress the importance of proper rest, there are no specific guidelines on the frequency and amount of rest.
 However, we know that dancing five hours a day or longer is linked to an increased risk of injury.
 It is also known that intense activity leads to microdamage, which peaks in recovery 12 to 14 hours after a workout.
 So it would make sense to take the next day off after a high-intensity activity.
-Dancers should work at their highest intensity a couple times per week and then take at least two days off, preferably in a row.
+Dancers should work at their highest intensity a couple of times per week and then take at least two days off, preferably in a row.
 Also, a three- to four-week period of rest after the season is ideal for recovery.

 Dance Injury Treatment

 Should I ice or heat after a dance injury?

 If it's a sudden injury, it's best to apply ice first to reduce swelling and inflammation.
 RICE treatment is a common approach that involves rest, ice, compression and elevation.
 After a few days, you can switch to heat to increase blood flow to the area and promote healing.
 However, every person is different.
 If you feel that ice helps you better than heat, then there is nothing wrong with continuing to ice.
 But be careful not to ice before dancing or stretching, because you want those muscles to be warmed up to prevent re-injury.

 What are my treatment options for a dance injury?